 ii.
 Graduate and Professional - Continuous enrollment for a graduate or professional student is defined by the institution in accordance with program requirements.

-This policy as amended by the Board of Regents on September 18, 2009 shall be applied to all student tuition classification decisions made on or after July 1, 2009.
+This policy as amended by the Board of Regents on April 10, 2015 shall be applied to all student tuition classification decisions EFFECTIVE JULY 1, 2015 AND THEREAFTER.

 1 Annotated Code of Maryland, Education Article, §12-101.

 2 Annotated Code of Maryland, Education Article § 15-106.4.

 3 Annotated Code of Maryland, Education Article § 15-106.4.